mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Implementing RK4

-(todo: fix sentence below. change logic too, there are already many mathematical explanations online: this, this and this.
-But since my target audience...)

-I could present to you RK4 in form of general mathematical equations, but seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.
+There are many great explanations of the mathematics behind RK4 already.
+For example: [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods), [here](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node5.html) and [here](https://www.researchgate.net/publication/49587610_A_Simplified_Derivation_and_Analysis_of_Fourth_Order_Runge_Kutta_Method).
+But seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.

-So before we go any further let's define the state of an object as a struct in C++ so that we have both position and velocity values conveniently stored in one place:
+So before we go any further let's define the state of an object as a struct in C++ so we have both position and velocity stored conveniently in one place:

         struct State
         {